tadghh/python-weather-app/README.md

 pip install -r '.\Weather Processing\requirements.txt' powershell -ExecutionPolicy Bypass -File .\BuildMe.ps1
 ```

+> ⚠️ The following script will prompt you to temporarily bypass powershell's execution policy

 After running _BuildMe.ps1_ a dist folder will be created that contains the built CLI program.